Are you Scanning your Heritage Photos?

 Years ago I started scanning my heritage photos.
 It was a big job, and at times overwhelming, there was just so much to do.
 So I set it aside for “a while,” and then “a while” became years.
-I recently made a pledge to myself to get this massive project completed by the end of 2018.
+I recently made a pledge to myself to get this massive project done!

 Photoshop gives us tools to help with the process; it will crop and place each image in a separate document.